How to Store Coffee Beans Correctly? (Roasted, Raw, And Ground)

 You’ve probably heard that storing your fresh coffee beans in the fridge will help to prolong the life and keep your coffee fresher for longer.
-To be honest I find the complete opposite to be true, here’s why.
+To be honest, I find the complete opposite to be true, here’s why.

 Storing your coffee beans in the fridge is going to create too much moisture in the tub or package.
-Moisture is one of coffees biggest enemies and if you want to keep your coffee tasting great don’t use the fridge.
+Moisture is one of coffees biggest enemies.
+Simply put, if you want to keep your coffee tasting great don’t use the fridge.